eggnogdb/eggnog-mapper/README.md

-This software allows for bulk mapping of novel sequences to eggNOG 4.1 orthologous groups.
-Three databases are available: euk (Eukaryotes), bact (Bacteria) and arch (Archea).
+This software allows for bulk and efficient mapping of novel sequences to eggNOG 4.1 orthologous groups.
+It uses HMMER hmmpgmd software to load databases in memory and perform parallelized searches.
+Three precomputed databases are currently available: euk (Eukaryotes), bact (Bacteria) and arch (Archea).

 ### Installation: